 Lawrence offers a variety of opportunities for personal and professional development.
 Every faculty member is encouraged to participate in a few each year to connect with colleagues and grow as a professor.

-Faculty development opportunities are offered by the Dean of Faculty Office, the Office of Diversity & Inclusion, the Inclusive Pedagogy Committee, and the Director of Advising.
+Teaching development opportunities are offered by the Dean of Faculty Office, the Office of Diversity & Inclusion (including resource groups and events), the Inclusive Pedagogy Committee, the Director of Advising, and the Office of Instructional Technology.
 Events are announced via email and in the LU Insider.
-Look for information on the following web pages:

-The Inclusive Pedagogy Committee has announced three Mellon-funded workshops led by visitors to campus:
+The Inclusive Pedagogy Committee has announced several Mellon-funded faculty workshops for 2019-20:

-Information about these offerings has been emailed to faculty.
-For more info, contact Dave Burrows, chair of the Inclusive Pedagogy Committee.
+Information about each workshop will be emailed to faculty.
+For more info, contact Kathy Privatt, chair of the Inclusive Pedagogy Committee.

 Additional faculty development opportunities are offered by: